BTC's offices will be closed Monday, Sept. 15, for a campus event.

 Data are provided on a program (not credential) level

-Prior to enrolling in program classes, students are required to submit the following documentation to the Admissions & Advising Office:
+Prior to enrolling in program classes, during the mandatory GET Started appointment, students will be required to present and attest the following to the Outreach, Advising, and Counseling Department:

 AMATH 100 | Applied Occupational Math | 5 CR |